slurmulon/virtual-web-dev/README.md

  - Provides complete freedom of choice as to where and how much to utilize VWD.
 Minimally invasive.

- - The fixtures used by the mock server/proxy can also be utilized by unit tests.
+ - The fixtures used by the hybrid proxy service can also be utilized by unit tests.

  - Allows you to perform integration and isolated testing safely.

  - Dynamic fixture tooling (hazy, hercule, etc.) allows you to keep your fixtures DRY.

- - Pairs cleanly with Domain-Driven Design (DDD), Test-Driven Development (TDD) and Behavior-Driven Development.
+ - Pairs cleanly with Domain-Driven Design (DDD), TDD and BDD.

  - The initial time and resource investment is almost always small, except with unusually large and complicated APIs.